tdwg/process/review_manager.md

 1. Appointing a Review Manager
 2. Approving submissions for Public Review
-3. Ratifying a submission as a TDWG standard
+3. Ratifying a submission as a TDWG Standard

 The Executive Committee may also make recommendations for Reviewers but the final decision for selecting reviewers is up to the Review Manager.